jgrossiord/vagrant-silex-hello-world/README.md

 > cd vagrant-silex-hello-world
 > vagrant up

-Go in browser to http://localhost:8080/hello/Julien
+Go in browser to logs/web/urls.txt to get the URL of your application

 Other commands (see Vagrant doc)
 --------------------